 Are you a storyteller with a data-driven idea, big or small?

-AIDC and Google News Initiative launch Raw Data, Real Stories, a bold new $40,000 pitching initiative open to journalists and non-fiction storytellers that celebrates experimentation and collaboration between story and technology to bring raw data to life.
+AIDC and Google News Initiative are returning for the second year of Raw Data, Real Stories, a $60,000 pitching initiative open to journalists and nonfiction storytellers that celebrates experimentation and collaboration between story and technology to bring raw data to life.

-Raw Data, Real Stories is set to break new ground by re-imagining data’s role in storytelling within the non-fiction landscape and support the development of data journalism and the creation of a major new piece of work.
+In 2019 Raw Data, Real Stories broke new ground by re-imagining data’s role in storytelling within the nonfiction landscape through supporting the development of four data journalism proof of concepts with the creation of the eye-opening project The Invisible Crime (The Age).

 – NIC HOPKINS